 The Marine Corps has a ZERO TOLERANCE policy for illegal drug use.

-A Marine under the influence of drugs or abusing alcohol is a detriment to good order and discipline and a potentially lethal hazard to others on the battlefield, in the workspace, on liberty, or behind the wheel of a vehicle.
+A Marine under the influence of drugs or alcohol is a detriment to good order and discipline and a potentially lethal hazard to others on the battlefield, in the workspace, on liberty, or behind the wheel of a vehicle.

-MCO 5300.17A is the Substance Assessment and Counseling Program (SACP) reference for the Marine Corps.
+MCO 5300.17A is the Substance Abuse Program.
 The primary purpose of substance misuse prevention is to enhance mission readiness and the overall health, wellness, and safety of Marines and their family members.
+Every Marine and Sailor will read and comply with this order.

 Marines and Sailors will not engage in, or tolerate in others, the possession, use, trafficking, or distribution of illegal drugs or drug paraphernalia.
 Substance abuse is not limited to the use of illegal drugs.
-Alcohol, prescription medications, and over the counter drugs can be just as dangerous as illegal drugs when they are used in excess and abused in ways not consistent with their intended or prescribed purpose.
+Alcohol, prescription medications, and over the counter drugs can be just as dangerous as illegal drugs when they are used in excess and abused in ways not consistent with their intended purpose.
 Drug and alcohol abuse reduces our ability to think clearly, assess risks, and act and react properly.

 It is imperative that we take care of each other through intervention and timely identification.
-Anyone deemed to have experienced a detrimental drug or alcohol incident will be referred to the Substance Assessment Coordination Officer, screened, counseled, and, if needed, rehabilitated through the Substance Abuse Rehabilitation Program (SARP).
+Anyone deemed to have experienced a detrimental drug or alcohol incident will be referred to the Substance Abuse Control Officer, screened, counseled, and, if needed, rehabilitated through the Substance Abuse Rehabilitation Program (SARP).
 If diagnosed as drug or alcohol dependent, they will be afforded the appropriate treatment.
-Per the Marine Corps Order, all cases of wrongful drug use will be processed for administrative separation.
+Per Marine Corps Order, all cases of illegal drug use will be processed for administrative separation.